heremaps/xyz-hub/docs/PSQL.md

   * `SELECT * FROM ${table} WHERE i = i UNION ALL SELECT * FROM ${table}_hst WHERE txn >= naksha_txn($date,0) AND txn < naksha_txn($date+1, 0) AND i = $i`
 * `CREATE INDEX ...
 USING btree (id text_pattern_ops ASC, xyz.txn DESC, xyz.txn_next DESC)`
   * Used to search features by **id**, optionally in a specific version.
 * `CREATE INDEX ...
-USING btree (xyz.crid text_pattern_ops ASC, xyz.txn DESC, xyz.txn_next DESC) INCLUDE id WHERE xyz.crid IS NOT NULL`
+USING btree (xyz.mrid text_pattern_ops ASC, xyz.txn DESC, xyz.txn_next DESC) INCLUDE id`
-  * Used to search for all features customer ref-ids.
+  * Used to search for all features using either customer or quad ref-ids.
-  * Used to calculate the optimal partitioning.
 * `CREATE INDEX ...
-USING btree (xyz.href text_pattern_ops ASC, xyz.txn DESC, xyz.txn_next DESC) INCLUDE id`
+USING btree (xyz.qrid text_pattern_ops ASC, xyz.txn DESC, xyz.txn_next DESC) INCLUDE id`
-  * Used to search for HERE ref-ids.
+  * Used to search for features by quad-ref-ids.
   * Used to calculate the optimal partitioning.
 * `CREATE INDEX ...
 USING gist[-sp] (geo, xyz.txn, xyz.txn_next)`
   * Search for features intersecting a geometry, optionally in a specific version.